BA Civic and Economic Thought and Leadership

 A current ASU student has no additional requirements for changing majors.

-This program inspires and prepares students to lead and serve in civil society, public affairs or government.
-Students refine their ability to read closely, think analytically, write carefully and speak effectively.
-Internships provide the professional experience that employers look for on a resume.
+Graduates are inspired and prepared to lead and serve in civil society, public affairs or government, and the internship provides the professional experience that employers look for on a resume.

-Some career paths students might pursue include business, education, foreign service, journalism, law, political advising, national security affairs and public office.
+Some career paths graduates might pursue include business, education, foreign service, government, law, politics, national security affairs and public office.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: